JoaquinBeceiro/bills-tracker/README.md

 2. Click blue "+ CREATE CREDENITALS" and select "Service account" option
 3. Enter name, description, click "CREATE"
 4. You can skip permissions, click "CONTINUE"
-5. Click "+ CREATE KEY" button
+5. Click "DONE"
-6. Select the "JSON" key type option
+6. Click the name of your credential
-7. Click "Create" button
+7. Go to keys
-8. Your JSON key file is generated and downloaded to your machine (it is the only copy!)
+8. Select Add key > Create new key
-9. click "DONE"
+9. Click "DONE"

 ## Example